zacfmhill/zacfmhill.github.io/_site/README.md

 Jekyll setup instructions are available on their website for both [Windows](http://jekyllrb.com/docs/windows/) and [Linux/macOS](http://jekyllrb.com/docs/installation/).
 If you are using Windows, we recommend that you follow the RubyInstaller option - that is the one that has worked best for us so far.

-## Getting Git Set Up Locally

-Before you can push changes to the server, you'll need to make a GitHub account and have a team lead add you to the Team 4099 organization.

 ### Git Terms